Many of us have learned how to be deeply compassionate with others, but have never learned how to be in a compassionate relationship with ourselves.

 Common humanity reminds us that suffering is part of the human experience.
 When we feel isolated in our pain, thinking “why me?” or “I’m the only one who struggles like this,” we compound our suffering with the story that we’re uniquely flawed.

 Self-kindness means speaking to yourself as you would speak to a beloved friend going through the same struggle.
-It’s the voice that says “this is really hard right now” instead of “you should be handling this better.”
+It’s the voice that says, “This is really hard right now” instead of “you should be handling this better.”

 The Practice That Changes Everything

-When we first encounter Neff’s Self-Compassion Break, something inside us often softens in a way we haven’t experienced before.
 This simple practice of placing a hand on your heart, acknowledging your suffering, reminding yourself you’re not alone, becomes medicine for the part of us that has been starving for kindness.

 The three phrases that guide this practice offer a refuge from our inner critic: